The Hair and Skin Trading Company

 The Hair and Skin Trading Company is a British alternative rock group whose music touches on post-punk, shoegaze, drone, noise rock, post rock and experimental music.

 The group was formed in 1991 by two former members of Loop: Neil Mackay (vocals/bass) and John Wills (drums).
 They were joined by Nigel Webb (guitars) and Richard Johnston on samples.
 Johnston left as a band member during the recording of the first album, but periodically collaborated as a live engineer adding sound effects and also contributing to their album Psychedelische Musique.

 They released their debut album Jo in Nine G Hell on Beggars Banquet Records in 1992.
 They also played the Reading Festival that year, with tours of Europe, US and the UK, following their subsequent releases - with shows at CBGB's and the Knitting Factory, New York & Festivals such as C.M.J - New York, Roskilde Festival, Denmark and Phoenix Festival, United Kingdom.

 Their first two albums bear influences of My Bloody Valentine and The Skids, while the vocal delivery has been compared to Mark E. Smith of The Fall.
 By the third album Psychedelische Musique (1995), the band was drawing influence from Faust and had dispensed with many conventional rock elements.
-Few of the songs its songs bear titles, they are instead denoted by either obscure combinations of letters or symbols.
+Few of its songs bear titles, they are instead denoted by either obscure combinations of letters or symbols.

 They released their fourth album on 1 September 2019, I Don't Know Where You Get Those Funny Ideas From on Escape Velocity / Bandcamp, having released a new track "Nihil" on 12 October 2018 on the Music 2 Heal The Earth compilation album (Farmadelica Sound).